45gfg9/Srun/README.md

 handle = NULL;
 ```

-The server certificate needs to be set if your auth server uses HTTPS, and if either:
+The server CA certificate needs to be set if your auth server uses HTTPS, and if either:

 - you are running on ESP32
 - your auth server uses a self-signed certificate (that is not trusted by your system's global CA store)